michel1991/ocp-java-11/advancedDesign/README.md

 Option F is incorrect, as Java does not accept numbers for boolean values.
 Finally, option G is correct, as you need to use the negation operator (-) to flip or negate numeric values, not the logical complement operator (!).

-### Which of the following statements is true?
-* A. Package-private access is more lenient than protected access.
-* B. A public class that has private fields and package-private methods is not visible to classes outside the package.
-* C. You can use access modifiers so only some of the classes in a package see a particular package-private class.
-* D. You can use access modifiers to allow access to all methods and not any instance variables.
-* E. You can use access modifiers to restrict access to all classes that begin with the word Test.

 Option D is correct.
 This is the common implementation for encapsulation by setting all fields to be private and all methods to be public.
 Option A is incorrect because protected access allows everything that package-private access allows and additionally allows subclasses access.
 Option B is incorrect because the class is public.